 Lastly in the tour, you can try a simulated typhoon with winds reaching upto 30 metres.
 My kids were too young to try it, but they watched in awe as a family tried it.
 In winds that strong houses blow away.
 They could barely hold on to the pole in front of them and explained after, as it gets stronger you are unable to keep your eyes open.
 I definitely want to go back and try it as I don’t ever plan to get the experience in real life… I hope!
 After that we had a look around.
 They have a couple of theatres, one was showing a cartoon of what to do in various emergencies, which the kids really enjoyed.
 We all also got to place an emergency phone call.

 I found it all very interesting and I will go again in the future.
 I’ve added it to a list of places to bring my Irish family when they visit next!
 I got quite a bit out of it too.
-I learned the correct way to protect yourself during a strong earthquake as well as facts about earthquakes to date.
+For example, I learned the correct way to protect yourself during a strong earthquake as well as facts about earthquakes to date.
 I learned the danger regions in this prefecture.
 I would never have known only for today’s experience, that when placing an emergency call from a Japanese payphone you need to push the red emergency call button before dialling 119.
-I also learned how to make a toilet out of cardboard boxes!
+Another invaluable lesson: how to make a toilet out of cardboard boxes!

 The Saitama Prefecture Center for Disaster Training in Japanese 埼玉県防災学習センター